etalab/sirene/README.md

 ```

 In that configuration, the load of all updates will take about 1 hour and a half.
-Plus, loading the Redis takes about 5Gb and it requires at least 10Gb to not swap
+Plus, loading the Redis takes about 8Gb and it requires at least 12Gb to not swap
 on initial load of the data.
-The Redis `dump.rdb` is about 1.5Gb and takes
+The Redis `dump.rdb` database is about 3.5Gb and
-3 minutes to load when you launch the server.
+takes 7 minutes to load when you launch the server with about 1 million records
+(500000 from stock + ~500000 from updates) containing all available columns.

 ### Display diffs for a given SIRET